Iran’s president says economy is a factor in virus response

 “This is not the time to gather followers,” he added.
 “This is not a time for political war.”

 Even before the pandemic, Rouhani was under fire for the unraveling of the 2015 nuclear deal he concluded with the United States and other world powers.
 President Donald Trump withdrew the U.S. from the agreement and has imposed crippling sanctions on Iran that prevent it from selling oil on international markets.
+Iran has rejected U.S. offers of humanitarian aid.

 State TV on Sunday reported another 123 deaths, pushing Iran’s overall toll to 2,640 amid 38,309 confirmed cases.